 Academic Honesty Policy: Plagiarism or cheating of any kind-even one time-will be punished.
-All work that you turn in to me must be your own, in terms of both the words that you use AND the ideas that you present.
+All work that you turn in to me must be your own.
 When in doubt, cite your source.
 The academic honesty standards for all IMSA students apply in this class.
 We will discuss plagiarism in more detail during class, but plagiarism will result in an F for that particular assignment, and disciplinary action may result as well.
 If a second academic dishonesty incident occurs, you will fail the class.